CodePushGo/website/src/content/blog/en/capacitor-native-bridge-android-plugin-basics.md

 }
 ```

-This setup ensures Capacitor recognizes your plugin and its Android source files.
+This setup ensures React Native recognizes your plugin and its Android source files.

 ### Plugin Directory Structure